One of the most important things you’re going to do for your business is to build your email list.

 Gives Deeper Understanding

-This type of lead magnet is very laser targeted and designed to give a deeper understanding of your customers’ problems and pain points as well as the solutions.
+This lead magnet is laser targeted and designed to give a deeper understanding of your customers’ problems and pain points and the solutions.

-When using in-content list building, one of the things you must remember is that focus is everything.
+When using in-content list building, one thing you must remember is that focus is everything.
 The more targeted your offers are to your ideal audience, the better.

-To create a highly targeted opt-in, offer here are some things to consider.
+To create a highly targeted opt-in, offer here are things to consider.

 Know Your Audience

 You hear this constantly because it’s so important.
-Continuous study of your audience so that you can develop your ideal customer personas or avatars will help you not only create better products and services but lead magnets as well.
-Once you develop your ideal customer persona consider also making them for subsets of this audience so that you can laser target your audience even further.
+Continuous study of your audience so that you can develop your ideal customer personas or avatars will help you not only create better products and services but lead magnets.
+Once you develop your ideal customer persona consider also making them for subsets of this audience so you can laser target your audience even further.

 Know Your Products & Services